sai7442/college-management-sys/README.md

 # B. Staff/Teachers Can

-1. See the Overall Summary Charts related to their students, their subjects, leave status, etc.
+1. See the Overall Summary Charts related to their students, their subjects, leave status, etc  .

 2. Take/Update Students Attendance